-In patients with ITP, platelets - blood elements needed to prevent bleeding - are destroyed by the patient's own immune system.
-Recent data also suggest that low platelet counts in the blood may be caused by the inability of the body's natural processes to produce platelets.
+In patients with immune thrombocytopenia (ITP), platelets - blood elements needed to prevent bleeding - are destroyed by the patient's own immune system.
 Low platelet counts leave adult ITP patients open to sudden serious bleeding events.
-The risk for serious bleeding events increases when platelet counts drop to less than

-30,000 platelets per microliter; normal counts range from 150,000 to 400,000 platelets per microliter.
-ITP has historically been considered a disease of platelet destruction although recent data suggest that the body's natural platelet production processes in ITP are unable to compensate for low levels of platelets in the blood.
+The risk for serious bleeding events increases when platelet counts drop to less than 30,000 platelets per microliter; normal counts range from 150,000 to 400,000 platelets per microliter.
+ITP has historically been considered a disease of platelet destruction although recent data suggest that the body's natural platelet production processes in ITP are also unable to compensate for low levels of platelets in the blood.
 Increasing the rate of platelet production may address low platelet levels associated with ITP.
+Currently, there are approximately 90,000 adult chronic ITP patients in Europe and the U.S. ITP affects about twice as many adult women as men.